Academic writing: Emotions in higher-education academic writing

 Participating in higher education writing can entail high stakes.
 For instance, one's GPA may be influenced by writing performance in a class and the consequent grade received, potentially stirring negative emotions such as confusion and anxiety.
 Research on emotions and writing indicates that there is a relationship between writing identity and displaying emotions within an academic atmosphere.
 Instructors cannot simply read off one's identity and determine how it should be formatted.
 The structure of higher education, particularly within universities, is in a state of continual evolution, shaping and developing student writing identities.
 Nevertheless, this dynamic can lead to a positive contribution to one's academic writing identity in higher education.
 Unfortunately, higher education does not value mistakes, which makes it difficult for students to discover an academic identity.
 This can lead to a lack of confidence when submitting assignments.
 A student must learn to be confident enough to adapt and refine previous writing styles to succeed.

 Academic writing can be seen as stressful, uninteresting, and difficult.
 When placed in the university setting, these emotions can contribute to student dropout.
 However, academic writing development can prevent fear and anxiety from developing if self-efficacy is high and anxiety is low.
 External factors can also prevent enjoyment in academic writing including finding time and space to complete assignments.
 Studies have shown core members of a "community of practice" concerning writing reports are more of a positive experience than those who do not.
 Overall emotions, lack of confidence, and prescriptive notions about what an academic writing identity should resemble can hinder a student's ability to succeed.

 Confidence in writing helps students do better.
 Programs with feedback and teamwork lower anxiety; these programs also help students feel more comfortable with their writing.

+Research has shown the students frequently find difficulty in transferring general writing skills to discipline-specific contexts.